CDN filtering nodes¶

 With the CDN node you can protect the third-level (or lower, like 4th-, 5th- etc.) domains.
 For example, you can create CDN node for

 As for the other characteristics of the Wallarm CDN node:

-The CDN node is hosted by the third-party cloud provider, so no resources are required from your infrastructure to deploy the CDN node.
+Hosted by the third-party cloud provider, so no resources are required from your infrastructure to deploy the CDN node.

 Uploading request data to the third-party cloud provider

 Some data on processed requests is uploaded to the Lumen service.